yogesh-bavishi-1/TerPatcher/README.md

 - Most apps have their top secrets in `/data/data/app_name`(🤔👽️)

 BTW..
-I found one app that does the same ... google it.
+I found one app that does the same ... google it. search : Accessible data directory - App Cloner appcloner[dot]blog